 - Cathy Wong, Certified Nutrition Specialist

-What Can Influence How Long Your Pre Workout Supplement Lasts?
+What Can Influence How Long Your Pre-Workout Supplement Lasts?

-Beyond your body’s natural ability to absorb, use, and remove nutrients, there are a few things that directly influence how long your pre-workout will last.
+Beyond your body’s natural ability to absorb, use, and remove nutrients, there are a few things that directly influence how long pre-workout supplement will last.
 And some of them can result in negative side effects.

 1. Diet And Fasting

 Also, if you drink a lot of coffee during the day, then you can end up struggling to remove the caffeine, which can impact your sleep.
-Also, during fasting periods, you might find that your supplements don’t seem to last as long, so make sure you factor that into your plans.
+Also, during fasting periods, you might find that your pre-workout supplements don’t seem to last as long, so make sure you factor that into your plans.

 2. Overuse Of Supplements